Simple linear attention language models balance the recall-throughput tradeoff: IO Aware Implementations

 \section{IO Aware Implementations}

 In this section, we provide additional details pertaining to the benchmarking experiments and we provide micro-benchmarking results for the individual kernels we contribute, to complement the end-to-end benchmarking results in the \Cref{sec:results}.
+Each kernel operates over $16 \times 16$ tiles of data, where dimension $16$ is motivated by the matrix multiplication sizes computed by GPU tensor cores.